ArchiDog1998/RotationSolver/README.md

 * Bard DoTs alternate between each other and also turn into Iron Jaws when both are up.
 * Burst Shot/Quick Nock will turn into Apex Arrow when gauge is full.
 * Gauss Round and Ricochet alternate between each other.
 * Cascade, Flourish, and both Fan Dances change into dance steps while dancing.
 This helps ensure you can still dance with combos on, without using auto dance.
+You can additionally configure which actions you want to be replaced by dance steps, if you so desire.

 For actions marked with a *, you may want Remind Me or a similar plugin to keep track of cooldowns while they are invisible.